How you can vote by absentee ballot

 Those who have never voted by absentee ballot may be surprised at how simple the process is.
 Here's how Dearborn residents can vote from home:

 1. Fill out an application.
-You can obtain an application at the clerk’s office when the Dearborn Administrative Center reopens, you can call the clerk’s office at 943-2010 to ask to have an application mailed to you, OR you can download and print an application right now by clicking here.
+The Michigan Secretary of State's Office in May mailed absentee ballot applications to all registered voters.
+If you misplaced or discarded that application, you can obtain an application at the City Clerk’s office at the Dearborn Administrative Center, you can call the clerk’s office at 943-2010 to ask to have an application mailed to you, OR you can download and print an application right now by clicking here.

 2. Submit the application.
 You can mail your completed and signed application to:

 (If you live in Michigan but OUTSIDE OF DEARBORN, you can use the same application to submit to your local city or township clerk.)

 You can also place your application in the dropbox outside the Dearborn Administrative Center, or turn it in at the clerk’s office counter at the Dearborn Administrative Center.

 3. Your ballot will be mailed to you.
 Roughly one month or so before the August primary election, on June 29 and July 1, City Clerk George Darany's office mailed its first large batches of ballots to everyone who had requested one by that point.
 Of course, you can still get an absentee ballot up until the day before the election, but at that point you should both obtain and return the ballot in person at the clerk’s office.
 If you haven't mailed an application for absentee ballot to the clerk's office by July 22, I'd recommend going to the clerk's office in person.